TallenvisS/TallenvisS/README.md

-Hi my name is Tomasz
+-Hi my name is Tomasz
-I’m currently learning java and python. my mail: humersjusz@protonmail.com
+-I’m currently learning java and python.
+-my mail: humersjusz@protonmail.com

 <!---
 TallenvisS/TallenvisS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.